endrollex/intbigdata/README.md

 C++

-intbigdata - calculate big number library
+intbigdata - big number hand calculation library

 Introduction:
 -------------
-* Calculate big integer or big float.
+* Calculate big integer or big float by immature arithemtic method.
-* intbigdata has very poor performance, and it is using very simple arithemtic method.
+* intbigdata has very poor performance.
 * This is my first project.
 Writing it is a happy job, however, I will not spend too much time reinventing the wheel.